8 Powerful Steps To Declutter, Let Go and Renew

 Warning: After sorting through the clutter of your purged items, there’s often a temptation to store these piles and boxes neatly out of sight, rather than totally letting go.
 Resist it.
 Remove them NOW.

 I will never be nor want to be a minimalist.
 What I want you to do is purge in a manner that reduces your stress and anxiety, lightens your spirit and makes space for new, important things.
-By letting go, you can create more internal and external space and this, in turn, will have a positive influence, rippling across every aspect of your life: mental, physical, spiritual, emotional and social.
+By deciding to declutter, let go and renew, you can create more internal and external space and this, in turn, will have a positive influence, rippling across every aspect of your life: mental, physical, spiritual, emotional and social.

 Afterthought: You can apply this same system by reevaluating the quantity of your digital information, apps on your phone, icons on your desktop, personal commitments and daily routines.